buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBridgePart.md

 ### Spatial Decomposition

 > NOTE  By using the inverse relationship _IfcBridgePart.IsDecomposedBy_ it references IfcBridgePart through _IfcRelAggregates.RelatedObjects_.
-If it refers to another instance of IfcBridgePart, the referenced IfcBridgePart needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBuildingStorey has COMPLEX), or PARTIAL (if the other IfcBuildingStorey has ELEMENT).
+If it refers to another instance of IfcBridgePart, the referenced IfcBridgePart needs to have a different and lower CompositionType, i.e. ELEMENT (if the other IfcBridgePart has COMPLEX), or PARTIAL (if the other IfcBridgePart has ELEMENT).

 > NOTE  Multi storey spaces shall be spatially contained by only a single building storey, usually it is the building storey where the base of the space lies.